FazbearYT/FazTestBot/README.md

-git merge branch-name --allow-unrelated-histories-install the requirements
+to install the requirements try:

 ---bash---